 That’s when I knew I had to learn how to make it.

 Over the next 3 years (yep, 3 years) I must have tried to make it a few dozen times, with heavy cream, light cream, regular milk, coconut milk, almond milk, a variety of cheeses, and each time it came out too fluffy, dry, or just plain blah.

 But I thought, hmmmmm what’s a dish where eggs can be the star, the addition of collagen will make sense, can be made ahead of time for moms and dads on the go, and used for other things like a holiday party or brunch…and that’s when I remembered my love affair with the Winter Park Farmers Market Quiche.

 Because I’ve spent the last year playing with CB Supplements Collagen I know it acts as great thickener to soups, sauces, and cheeses.
 I knew a good quality cottage cheese was the least inflammatory of the dairy options, and thought, hmmmm ‘I wonder if the acid from the cheese would help activate the ‘binding properties’ of the collagen, that when combined with eggs would create a creamy decadent quiche without all the extra calories’.

 Ummmm, y’all…that s&*# WORKED!

 I couldn’t believe it!
-It’s the BEST quiche I’VE EVER MADE and BONUS of all BONUSES, the Collagen didn’t just improve the texture, it added 19 Amino Acids and Proteins helpful for building strong muscles, repairing guts, and strengthening hair, skin, and nails (see Benefits of Collagen).
+It’s the BEST quiche I’VE EVER MADE and BONUS of all BONUSES, the collagen didn’t just improve the texture, the collagen includes 19 amino acids — which help build strong muscles, repair the gut, and strengthen hair, skin, and nails (see Benefits of Collagen).

 Give this one a shot and let us know if you don’t think it’s THE BEST quiche you’ve EVER tasted too!